 - Bleats: Produced by both male and female pandas.
 Believed to signal non-aggressive intent.

 - Chirps: Produced primarily by female pandas in heat.
 Believed to signal non-aggressive intent

 - Moans: Produced by both male and female pandas.
 Believed to signal mild aggression or

 - Barks and Roars: Produced by both males and females.
 Believed to signal aggression.

 Past studies have shown that panda mate selection is partially impacted by personality compatibility.
 The findings from this study prove analyzing vocalizations of giant pandas give researches another tool in their arsenal to improve captive breeding of the species.

-If she bleats, it is go time.
+If she bleats, it’s go time.
 Take off your panda pants off and get in there, partner.
 If she barks, RUN.

 After analyzing panda pillow talk, scientist better understand the mating behaviors of the solitary species.
 This breakthrough could result in safer and more successful breeding of the threatened panda population.
-Who knows, with this research and any luck, maybe we will see a greater number of baby pandas going viral on YouTube soon!
+Who knows, maybe we will soon see a greater number of baby pandas going viral on YouTube.